shossains/SQT/doc/Part_1_Report.md

 ### Exercise 17
 Private methods do not need te be tested in a isolated way.
 They should be tested from a public class or interface which invokes the private method.

+### Exercise 18
+After spending some analyzing and understating Inky's behavior we have added a test case for Inky and adjusted the addSquare() method so we can add Inky to the gameboard.

+In general, we committed once per exercise.
+Sometimes multiple commits were needed because a small discussion changed our final answer.
+CI sometimes failed because we didn't always execute Gradle check.
+So this also resulted into multiple commits per exercise